 If you are interested in purchasing a wringer washer but are not sure where to look, there are plenty of places to hunt one down, though your local big-box store is not one of them.
 It depends on whether you want to buy one that's used, antique or brand new.

 Most people alive today have probably never seen a wringer washer.
 They're making a comeback among the environmentally conscious, while others prize them for their retro decorative appeal.

 The Different Types of Wringer Washers

 Electric-powered wringer washers were introduced in the early years of the 20th century.
 Maytag made them until 1983, though by then they had long been supplanted by more modern machines that saved labor but used much more water.

 The old wringer washers come in many sizes and shapes.
 The defining feature is that they have a tub with an agitator to move the suds through the laundry and dislodge dirt and grime, and then rinse it out.
-There is no spin cycle.
 You feed the laundry through the wringer to squeeze out the water.

 Some old models are completely hand-operated while others are powered by electricity or gas.

-If you're looking for an antique wringer washing machine, you probably won't find one at a moving sale.
-They're just too old to be common items in most modern households.
+If you're looking for an antique wringer washing machine, you probably won't find one at a yard sale.
 Your best sources might be antique stores, Craigslist, Freecycle, eBay, estate sales, and auctions.
 You may also find a salvageable wringer washer at a dump site, landfill, or recycling center.

 If you want one that will work after a few minor repairs, you can pick one up for $100 or less, even if you have to cobble together usable parts from different units.
 Most wringer washers are simple enough that you can repair and replace most of the parts yourself.